The ‘Smoke bush’

-A popular and colourful plant, Cotinus coggygria or ‘Smoke Bush’ are an attractive shrub grown for the foliage which varies from purple to red.
+A popular and colourful plant, Cotinus coggygria is commonly called the ‘Smoke Bush’.
+They are an attractive shrub grown for the foliage which varies from purple to red.
 In our climate it is an easy care plant and can be either pruned to maintain shape or coppiced.

 Cotinus ‘Velvet Cloak’, Cotinus Grace and Cotinus Royal Purple are three popular varieties.
 The wonderful rich maroon foliage of the purple smokebush is an outstanding addition to the border providing a great contrast to the green of plants such as camellias and rhododendrons.